• Skip to primary navigation

 • Almond flour: Almond flour is the main ingredient in macaron shells.
 It's made from finely ground, blanched almonds.
 It's important to make sure you use finely ground almond meal for this recipe so that your macarons are smooth and have a delicate flavor.

-• Powdered sugar: Powdered sugar is combined with the almond flour to form the macaronage, which is the mixture used to make the macaron shells.
+• Powdered sugar: Powdered sugar is combined with the almond flour to form the dry mixture that will be added to the meringue to make macaron shells.

 Vanilla American Buttercream